-- 8.4 Design and Conservation Officer: No objections to the proposal. - 8.5 Acoustic Officer: Recommends condition relating to fixed plant noise limits.
+- 8.4 Design and Conservation Officer: Objects to the roof extension because it will result in visual clutter (balustrade, furniture). - 8.5 Acoustic Officer: Recommends condition relating to fixed plant noise limits. - 8.6 Refuse and Recycling No objection - 8.7 Inclusive Design Proposed extension should be considered the same as a new building